ds0-au/urlcatmaker/README.md

 ## URL Category [User Defined] {urlcatmaker}

 ## Background
-This script was created to apply organisation wide URL listing for specific location groups.
-Without the use of Cloud App Control.
+This script was created to help apply organisation wide URL listing for specific location groups; for locations that cannot use Cloud App Control.
-The end goal is the script will ingest manually formatted logs that are exported from Zscaler Web Analytics Logging feature [max 92days as of 23/01/23], and produce *.txt files based off the location.
+The script will ingest formatted logs, that are exported from Zscaler Web Analytics Logging feature and produce *.txt files based off the location.

 ## Steps [logging information]
 1. 'Access Zscaler Internet Access Administrator' portal